-- Walled gardens are typically inaccessible to third-party tracking of impressions
+- Many platforms like Amazon and Facebook are walled gardens and inaccessible to third-party tracking of impressions.